 “Six days before the Passover, Jesus came to Bethany, where Lazarus lived, whom Jesus had raised from the dead.
 Here a dinner was given in Jesus’ honor.
-Martha served, while Lazarus was among those reclining at the table with him.”
-John 12:1-2.
+Martha served, while Lazarus was among those reclining at the table with him” (John 12:1-2).

 Sometimes we skim things while reading and miss vital points.
 Life is like that.
 We miss things.
-We scan people and we think we know their story.
+We scan people, and we think we know their story.
 We often are mistaken.

-I was reading John chapter (11) and (12), and I realized that I had missed some things.
-I overlooked a whole lot about a couple of men mentioned in those chapters, and possibly because I was consumed with a lady who stole the spotlight with her broken alabaster box, and her tears that washed the Masters’ feet.
-I lost sight of one of the men mentioned, his name is Lazarus.
+I was reading John chapter (11) and (12), and I realized that I had overlooked some things.
+I ignored or read over a couple of men mentioned in those chapters, and possibly because I was consumed with a lady who stole the spotlight with her broken alabaster box, and her tears that washed the Masters’ feet.
+I lost sight of one of the men mentioned; his name is Lazarus.
 If someone says Lazarus, most automatically think of a dead man in a tomb for four days stinking.
 We think of Mary crying out to Yeshua.

 “When all the people heard of Jesus’ arrival, they flocked to see him and also to see Lazarus, the man Jesus had raised from the dead.
-So the chief priests made plans to KILL Lazarus as well, for on account of HIM many of the Jews were going over to Jesus and putting their faith in him.”
-John 12:9-10.
+So the chief priests made plans to KILL Lazarus as well, for on account of HIM many of the Jews were going over to Jesus and putting their faith in him” (John 12:9-10 NLT).

-I like the way the Complete Jewish Bible words it, “The head cohanim (Chief Priest) then decided to do away with El`azar (Lazarus) too since it was because of him that large numbers of the Judeans WERE LEAVING THEIR LEADERS and putting their trust in Yeshua.”
-John 12:10-11 CJB.
+I like the way the Complete Jewish Bible words it, “The head cohanim (Chief Priest) then decided to do away with El`azar (Lazarus) too since it was because of him that large numbers of the Judeans WERE LEAVING THEIR LEADERS and putting their trust in Yeshua” (John 12:10-11 CJB).

 “Therefore the chief priests and the Pharisees convened a council, and were saying, “What are we doing?
 For this man is performing many [l]signs.
-48 If we let Him go on like this, all men will believe in Him, and the Romans will come and take away both our place and our nation.”
-John 11:47-48 NASB.
+48 If we let Him go on like this, all men will believe in Him, and the Romans will come and take away both our place and our nation” (John 11:47-48 NASB).

 What was their place?
 It was a place of power, esteem, and wealth.
-The greatest task of the High Priest was to enter the Holy of Holies on the Day of Atonement–the holiest day of the year, and to attain atonement for all Israel sins.
+The greatest task of the High Priest was to enter the Holy of Holies on the Day of Atonement–the holiest day of the year and to attain atonement for all Israel sins.
 It was a place of being highly honored, privileged, and wearing the jeweled priestly garments.
-It was a place where they were considered the ones who knew Yahweh’s Holy Word and were entrusted to bring truth to the people.
+It was a place where they were considered the ones who knew the Father’s Holy Word and were entrusted to bring truth to the people.

 “But one of them, Caiaphas, who was high priest that year, said to them, “You know nothing at all, nor do you take into account that it is expedient for you that one man die for the people, and that the whole nation not perish.”
 Now he did not say this on his own initiative, but being the high priest that year, he prophesied that Yeshua was going to die for the nation, and not for the nation only, but in order that He might also gather together into one the children of God who are scattered abroad.
-So from that day on they planned together to kill Him.”
-John 11:49-53 NASB.
+So from that day on they planned together to kill Him” (John 11:49-53 NASB).

-“The priest who is chief among his brothers, on whose head the anointing oil is poured and who has been consecrated to wear the garments, shall not let the hair of his head hang loose nor tear his clothes.”
-Leviticus 21:10 ESV.
+“The priest who is chief among his brothers, on whose head the anointing oil is poured and who has been consecrated to wear the garments, shall not let the hair of his head hang loose nor tear his clothes” (Leviticus 21:10 ESV).

 The world hated Yeshua and Lazarus.